-We iterated further based on the learnings though some obvious issues were attributed to the fidelity of the prototype (no colours, no calendar transitions) and the nature of trivago's product (we send people to another website).
+We iterated further based on the learnings though some obvious issues were attributed to the fidelity of the prototype (no colors, no calendar transitions) and the nature of trivago's product (we send people to another website).

-Next we decided to move forward with a pre-alpha build.
+Next, we decided to move forward with a pre-alpha build.
 It was made using mostly platform native elements.
 This way engineers could focus on the functionality and not wait for pixel perfect UI from designers.
-In the meanwhile the design team had time to work on the new app design language and components.
+In the meanwhile, the design team had time to work on the new app design language and components.

-By creating the build we hoped to add another layer of fidelity with colours and with more refined interactions compared to the previous prototype made in InVision.
+By creating the build we hoped to add another layer of fidelity with colors and with more refined interactions compared to the previous prototype made in InVision.
 We ran another user test, this time an unmoderated one with more people as we had a build where one could navigate and interact more freely.

 The main learnings from the pre-alpha user research were the following:

 Post research we decided to refine even further the build.
 The issues described in the second point were highlighted because of the rough state of the app whereas the point regarding the booking flow had to be analyzed more extensively: We anticipated that there would be a slight shift in how trivago is perceived given the new flow (more steps, more content , and information) but we assumed we were heading in the right direction as this was one of our initial goals — have better-informed users resulting in a more qualitative conversion.

 Although I helped my design colleagues move forward different features of the new app I was the "design owner" of the booking funnel and will describe this particular product part.
 It's also the most crucial from the business point of view.